-Do not be dismayed.
-Do not take offense.
-The Holy One knew all this would happen before He called the many, giving them the opportunity to participate in the Greatest Story ever written.
+Do not take offense on the Holy One's behalf.
 He knows that however many 'called' ones bail on Him in the Wilderness, He will never be left without at least two or three faithful witnesses in the world.
 He knows that all that is really going on is that the law of sowing and reaping is having its natural affect.
 He knows that millions of precious souls, each chock full of Divine Potential to be a blessing to the world, have chosen another path instead - opting to leave a legacy of complaint, offense, and despair instead of life, health, and peace.
-Instead of sh'ma-ing the Voice of the Creator, and walking in His ways of life, health, and peace, they have chosen to indulge their basest fleshly instincts, overstimulate their pseudo-intellects with cynicism, sarcasm, paranoia, and every other form of negativity they could think of, and embrace that which is tamei [KJV].
+Instead of sh'maing the Voice of the Creator and walking in His ways of life, health, and peace, they have chosen to indulge their basest fleshly instincts, overstimulate their pseudo-intellects with cynicism, sarcasm, paranoia, and every other form of negativity they could think of, and embrace that which is tamei [KJV 'unclean'].
 Allowing dark energy emotions to enslave them, they have forfeited their true identity as B'nei Yisrael, profaned their calling, abandoned their posts, laid stumbling blocks of sabotage all along the desert floor, and thereby caused the redemptive plan of the Holy One for their bloodline to be put on hold for another generation.
 Alas, that is exactly why it is said: many are called, but few are chosen.